A Deep Reinforcement Learning Framework for Eco-driving in Connected and Automated Hybrid Electric Vehicles

 \section{Problem Formulation}

-In the Eco-driving problem, the objective is to minimize the weighted sum of fuel consumption and travel time between two designated locations.
-The optimal control problem is formulated as follows:
+In the eco-driving problem, the objective is to minimize the weighted sum of fuel consumption and travel time between two designated locations.
+The optimal control problem (OCP) is formulated as follows:

 Here, $\dot{m}_{\text{fuel},t}$ is the instantaneous fuel consumption at time $t$, $c_\text{time}$ is a constant to penalize the travel time took at each step, $f_{\text{batt}}$ and $f_{\text{veh}}$ are the battery and vehicle dynamics introduced in Section \ref{sec: veh_dynamisc}.
-The problem is formulated as a infinite horizon problem in which the stage cost becomes zero once the system reach the goal, i.e. the travelled distance $d_t$ is greater than or equal to the total distance of the trip $d_{\text{total}}$.
-Eqn. \eqref{eq:S2_con_Teng} to \eqref{eq:S2_con_I} are the constraints imposed by the powertrain components.
+The problem is formulated as an infinite horizon problem in which the stage cost becomes zero once the system reaches the goal, i.e. the traveled distance $d_t$ is greater than or equal to the total distance of the trip $d_{\text{total}}$.
+Eqn. \eqref{eq:S2_con_Teng} to \eqref{eq: torque_consistency_constraint} are the constraints imposed by the powertrain components.
+Specifically, Eqn. \eqref{eq: torque_consistency_constraint} represents that the torques from the powertrain and the brake torque cannot be positive at the same time.
 Eqn. \eqref{eq: soc_constraint} and Eqn. \eqref{eq: terminal_soc_constraint} are the constraints on the instantaneous battery $SoC$ and terminal $SoC$ for charge sustaining.
 Here, the subscript $T$ represents the time at which the vehicle reaches the destination. $SoC_\text{min}$, $SoC_\text{max}$ and $SoC_\text{F}$ are commonly set to 30\%, 80\% and 50\%.
 Eqn. \eqref{eq: speed_limit} and \eqref{eq: traffic_constraint} are the constraints imposed by the traffic conditions.
-The set $\mathcal{S}_{\text{red}}$ represents the set in which the traffic light at the certain location is in red phase.
+The set $\mathcal{S}_{\text{red}}$ represents the set in which the traffic light at a certain location is in the red phase.

-As the controller can only accurately predict the future driving condition in a relatively short range due to the limited connectivity range and onboard processing power, the stochastic optimal control formulation is deployed to accommodate the future uncertainties.
+As the controller can only accurately predict the future driving condition in a relatively short-range due to the limited connectivity range and onboard processing power, the stochastic optimal control formulation is deployed to accommodate the future uncertainties.
 Specifically, since the surrounding vehicles are not considered in the study, the main source of uncertainty comes from the unknown SPaT and the road conditions such as the speed limits and the distance between signalized intersections beyond the connectivity range.